 We love the bamboo inserts in the Peapods though, and it is a reassuring thought to have the natural material touching babies skin.
 They have the ability to absorb a lot of liquid as well but need a longer period to dry so I wouldn’t recommend this for a colder climate.

 Of course, this review is my experience only, and even though we still use Peapod cloth nappies happily for day time, I DO NOT RECOMMEND PEA POD CLOTH NAPPIES as I believe are better options out there.
 However, if you really like to try them out and like to have a browse, I would recommend ordering a trial pack first to see how you Peapod nappies’ work for your baby.

-Recently, we trialled Big Softies reusable nappies and was actually quite impressed with this cheaper reusable nappy.
+Recently, we trialled Big Softies reusable nappies and was quite impressed with this cheaper reusable nappy.
 We also came across compostable nappies recently, and we love the concept of this brand so much that we ordered a trial pack to learn more.

-We hope this information was helpful for you and if you have any more questions about Peapod cloth nappies or have experience or suggestion with reusable nappies you like to share, please leave a comment below.
+We hope this information was helpful for you and if you have any more questions about Peapod cloth nappies or have experience or suggestions with reusable nappies you like to share, please leave a comment below.